-Over the past 20 years, Ambercare has grown from an idea Mike and Mary Merrell had, to a thriving healthcare business.
+Over the past 20 years, Ambercare has grown from an idea conceived by Mike and Mary Merrell to a thriving health care business.

-Mike and Mary started this company together with nothing more than a passion for helping fellow New Mexicans who needed healthcare in their most vulnerable time.
-Ambercare has grown from a company of two, to become an employee-owned entity with over 1700 employees that work everyday to maintain the highest level of quality care for our patients.
+The Merrells started this company with nothing more than a passion for helping fellow New Mexicans who desperately needed health care services not available in their area.
+Ambercare has grown to become an employee-owned entity with over 2200 employees who strive to provide the highest level of quality care for our patients.